Noble88/CodingPortfolio/Readme.md

 ## Features
   ### Running All Creating C++ Projects
   - By following the [Getting Started](#getting-started) you can create as many projects as you want (inside the folder called "projects_folder") and be able to run them all in one place
+  -
   ### Building Projects While Running
-  - You will be able to type "build" or "build executables"
+  - While running the code, You will be able to type "build" or "build executables" to build all the executables in projects_folder
+  - Though I think it will only work if the code that its building has no errors

   ### Input Cleaner
   Your input will be cleaned by...